Damini387/ps-xt-coding/README.md

 # ps-xt-coding

-Clone xp-app to see the react application made for "launches by SpaceX program"
+git clone `xp-app` to see the react application made for "launches by SpaceX program"

 To run the Application, run below commands:
 - `yarn install`